Now that you’ve installed WordPress, it’s time to perk up the plain vanilla functionality by learning how to install WordPress plugins!

 If you have a zipped file of your plugin, you can also install it through the WordPress dashboard.

-By now, you know that I love FTP and do the majority of my work in Core FTP (if you need a refresher on FTP, read this post).
+By now, you know that I love FTP and use the Core FTP client (if you need a refresher on FTP, read this post).
 To install a plugin using FTP:

 - Download the plugin that you want to install from the WordPress plugin repository